microsoft/nni/docs/source/compression/overview.rst

 Model Compression Overview
 ==========================

-Deep neural networks (DNNs) have achieved great success in many tasks like image recognition and language translation.
+Deep neural networks (DNNs) have achieved great success in many tasks like embedded development and scenarios that needs rapid feedbacks.
 However, typical neural networks are both computationally expensive and energy-intensive, which can be difficult to be deployed on devices with low computation resources or with strict latency requirements.
 Therefore, a natural thought is to perform model compression to reduce model size and accelerate model training/inference without losing performance significantly.